XavierValParejo/SeedBot/README.md

 - Matplotlib

 ## Usage
-To launch the 2D Seedbot simulation you just need to get all the files and launch the game.py
+To launch the 2D Seedbot simulation you just need to get all the files and launch the game.py </br>
+Do you want to use the OGM or predefined .txt map?
+For OGM go to line 215 and set 'mapp' to 1, for .txt set 'mapp' as 2.</br>
 What if I want to make another map?
 You need a txt like 'mesures.txt' with a full circle of data.

 Interested in changing the starting and finish points?
-For the starting point go to game.py and change lines 32 and 33 although we reccomend to keep it like this.
+For the starting point go to game.py and change lines 36 and 37 for OGM although we reccomend to keep it like this.
-For the final point change lines 34 and 35.
+For the final point change lines 38 and 39.
+Please use low values with the OGM, there's a problem with larger values, we're deeply sorry.

 ## Mapping
 Our idea for the physical robot was to get our data stored in a txt where we should find (distance, alfa) and we'd have every possible entry to make a full circle.